t-data-h/tdh-gcp/README.md

 * tdh-masters-init.sh:

-  Wraps `tdh-gcp-copmpute.sh` with defaults for initializing master hosts.
+  Wraps `gcp-copmpute.sh` with defaults for initializing master hosts.
-  This will bootstrap master hosts with mysqld and ansible as we use ansible from the master host(s) to deploy and manage the cluster.
+  This will bootstrap master hosts with Mysqld and Ansible as we use Ansible from the master host(s) to deploy and manage the cluster.
 The first master is considered as the primary management node for running Ansible.